Molonglo Plains (Queanbeyan)

 Annual subscription is $100 single membership and $180 for partners membership

 Visitors are most welcome.

-The visitor fee is $25 per person with prior notice to the Membership Secretary
+The visitors fee is $25 per person with prior notice to the Membership Secretary.

 Visitor gift vouchers are also available.